+4.1.
+Turbine Unit Operation.
 When in operation, turbine units will be operated to enhance adult and juvenile fish passage from March 1 through November 30.
-During this time period turbine units will be operated as needed to meet generation requirements in the priority order shown in Table IHR-3.
+During this time period turbine units will be operated as needed to meet generation requirements in the priority order shown in Table IHR-4.
 Model studies of Ice Harbor Dam show that spilling at lower river flows can cause eddying in front of the powerhouse.
 To provide the best fish passage conditions during periods of spill, it is extremely important that the turbine units operate in a specific operating order to minimize eddying conditions.
-Results from the model studies and preferred operations to reduce eddying are reflected in Table IHR-3.
+The original and desired unit prioritization is 1, 3, 6, 4, 2, 5.
+However, Unit 2 now operates as a fixed bladed machine after the repair to oil leaks, and increased potential for vibration on start-up; it is desired to minimize the number of start/stops of this unit.
+Also, a transformer has failed at the Sacajawea Substation.
+To meet these needs, priority of unit 3 is necessary as noted in Table IHR-4.
+This operation is designed to minimize the start /stops of unit 2.
+Unit 3 and 1 priority will be switched after the transformer is replaced late 2009.